slurmulon/gooey/README.md

     * Example: If a Finance Product component experiences a 500 error, ensure that User can no longer access the Quote and, if possible, re-select a new Quote for the User.

-The mechanism of data synchronization and "binding" in modern JS frameworks is often re-invented and sometimes implemented with inefficient and bug-prone solutions that emphasize dirty-checking.
+The mechanism of data synchronization and "binding" in modern JS frameworks is often re-invented and sometimes implemented with inefficient and bug-prone solutions that emphasize digest cycles or queued listeners.

+---

+Gooey avoids the common pitfalls of data synchronization by combining the following traits, patterns, and philosophies:

+* Publish / Subscribe as primary synchronization mechanism
+* Hierarchical acyclic relationships betwen Services
+* Bi-directional data traversals (synchronous and asynchronous)
+* Allow decoupled communication between `Services` via pattern-matched events
+* `Services` are canonical
+* `Services` are proxies (data can be safely mutated by a `Service` before being passed on)
+* `Promises` everywhere

-## Model
+## Architecture

 Gooey loosly follows the [Composite Pattern](https://en.wikipedia.org/wiki/Composite_pattern) and represents data components as canonical `Services` that can subscribe and publish data.